-The Western Palearctic population of Brown Fish Owl (Ketupa zeylonensis) has a small and disjunct range, possibly with fewer than 80 pairs confined to Southern Turkey, and therefore the species was evaluated as Critically Endangered when last assessed at European level (Birdlife International 2004).
-If the preliminary results are confirmed and the Turkish birds are to be regarded as a separate species the need for protection will be felt even more as it will be one of the rarest bird species in the world.
+The Western Palearctic population of Brown Fish Owl has a small and disjunct range, possibly a population with fewer than 80 pairs that are highly threatened and confined to Southern Turkey, and therefore the species is listed as Critically Endangered at the European level.
+A 2015 publication of Sound Approach describes the Fish Owl population in Turkey as a different species, i.e., Bubo semenowi.
+The authors argue that this species is a split from Bubo (Ketupa) zeylonensis occurring in Zagros Mountains (Iran) and Taurus Mountains of Turkey.
+If the preliminary results are confirmed, and the Taurus Mountains birds are to be regarded as a separate species the need for protection will be felt even more as it will be one of the rarest bird species in the world.

 Photograph: © Sezai Göksu